 https://code.visualstudio.com/Download

-You can select the version for your operating system.
+Select the appropriate version for your operating system.
 This guide describes how to install the Windows version of Visual Studio Code.

-Depending on your Window operating system, run either the 32 bit VSCodeUserSetup-ia32-1.26.1.exe or the 64 bit VSCodeUserSetup-x64-1.26.1.exe
+Depending on your Window operating system, run either the 32 bit or the 64 bit.
+To check if your system is 32 or 64-bit, go to control panel/system or search system settings for 32.

 Select Next